Storyboard | Mondelez India’s festive ad coup

 Viswanathan tells Storyboard, “Big brands have the media budgets that they can spend on communication strategies and solve their business problems.
 That’s not the case with small businesses.
 That was basically the germ of the idea.”

-He adds that last year, with the initiative, the company’s Diwali sales were 25% more than they anticipated.
+He adds that last year, with the initiative, the company’s Diwali sales were 25 percent more than they anticipated.
 “In order to sustain the idea, purpose, and business, it was important to continue the campaign with new layers of engagements,” says Viswanathan.

 People who worked on the campaign tell us that technology when used for the right cause and in the right way can help brands to stretch ideas in ways and directions previously unimaginable.
 The purpose of the campaign is what makes the technology meaningful and useful.
 Using Rephrase.ai’s facial re-enactment tool, the brand plans to amplify the message and work.